Seagate/halon/rfc/013-recovery-coordinator.md

 2. A continuation based approach - each time we call 'continue' we temporarily 'park' the state machine until it is woken by one of the provided continuation states.
-3. The use of 'atomically' for graph operations - we are now requiring that graph writes obtain an explicit lock for the duration of the transaction.
+3. The use of `switch` to allow alternative paths based on which messages arrive; the first branch to 'commit' by changing phase will be committed.
-4. The use of `mkRule`: each call to `match` or one of its derivatives must somehow register the event type for interest such that these get delivered and buffered by the state machine even if it is not currently in an accepting state.
+4. The use of `want`: each call to `want` or one of its derivatives must register the event type for interest such that these get delivered and buffered by the state machine even if it is not currently in an accepting state.
 5. More complex triggers - for example, in this case we require for `success`